Member Institutions of the Joint Academic Partnership

 Ansbach University of Applied SciencesHead of public relation and corporate communication studies (PUK)

-Currently 9 doctoral candidates are active members in our Joint Academic Partnership Communication & Media.
+Currently 12 doctoral candidates are active members in our Joint Academic Partnership communication, media & arts.

 Awais Ahmad